ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

   nb, Country code have a defined mapping to IP or cellular addresses.
 -->

-The entity concept generalizes the concept of the endpoint defined in Section 2.1 of [](#RFC7285).
+The concept of ALTO Entity generalizes the concept of an ALTO Endpoint defined in Section 2.1 of [](#RFC7285).
 An entity is an object that can be an endpoint and is identified by its network address, but can also be an object that has a defined mapping to a set of one or more network addresses or is even not related to any network address.

 <!-- Examples of entities -->